chaospatel/Vibe-Lovable-Hackathon/22/README.md

 3. Commit your changes: `git commit -am 'Add new feature'`
 4. Push to the branch: `git push origin feature/new-feature`
 5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 👥 Team

-- **Frontend Development**: React, Tailwind CSS, Context API
-- **UI/UX Design**: Modern, responsive interface design
-- **Project Architecture**: Component-based, scalable structure

-## 📞 Support

-For support, email yashbhati267@gmail.com or open an issue in the GitHub repository.

----

-**Built with ❤️ for the developer community by Devnovate**